samslow/samslow/README.md

 * Where to consider UX as important as UI.

-* Prefer companies with B2C Service Main
+* Prefer companies with B2C Service as a main

 ### you can see more about me [HERE](https://samslow.github.io/about)